El Monte Busway: Conversion to bus rapid transit and high occupancy toll

 Metro returned to its plan for a dual-hub route in 2009, proposing a new bus rapid transit service called the Silver Line (now J Line) utilizing both the El Monte Busway and the Harbor Transitway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The Silver Line began operations on December 13, 2009, with Metro planning to refurbish the aging stations along both corridors over the coming years.
 The eastern section of the El Monte Busway, between Interstate 710 and El Monte was restriped to create two HOT lanes in each direction.
 The electronic toll collection equipment for the HOT lanes on the Harbor Transitway went into service on November 10, 2012.
 The El Monte Busway's HOT lanes opened on February 22, 2013.

-By 2010, the El Monte Station has become one of the busiest bus terminals west of Chicago, with 22,000 boardings daily as of 2010.
+By 2010, El Monte station had become one of the busiest bus terminals west of Chicago, with 22,000 boardings daily as of 2010.
 Starting in 2010, the old station was demolished and replaced in October 2012 with a new station capable of handling up to 40,000 passengers per day.

-In January 2015, the Cal State LA and LA County+USC Medical Center stations were temporarily closed for one month for refurbishment and stairway and light replacement.
+In January 2015, the Cal State LA and LA General Medical Center stations were temporarily closed for one month for refurbishment and stairway and light replacement.

-Transit Access Pass (TAP) card ticket vending machines were added to most stations in early 2017 to support all-door boarding on the Silver Line.
+TAP card ticket vending machines were added to most stations in early 2017 to support all-door boarding on the Silver Line.
 Pre-payment of fares and all-door boarding reduces the time buses need to remain stopped at stations.

-On November 1, 2020, a new transitway was opened at Patsaouras Transit Plaza to serve Union Station, funded in part by Metro ExpressLanes toll revenue.
+On November 1, 2020, a new transitway was opened on the south side of Patsaouras Transit Plaza to serve Union Station, funded in part by Metro ExpressLanes toll revenue.
 The station was originally scheduled to open in 2015, but project delays had pushed the opening back.

 Entrances and exits

 El Monte Busway can only be entered and exited at a few points.

-Westbound entrances are at I-605 (from Interstate 10), Santa Anita Avenue (from Interstate 10), El Monte Station (buses only), Del Mar Avenue (ramp from street level), Fremont Avenue (from Interstate 10), and I-710 (buses from southbound I-710 only).
+Westbound entrances are at I-605 (from Interstate 10), Santa Anita Avenue (from Interstate 10), El Monte station (buses only), Del Mar Avenue (ramp from street level), Fremont Avenue (from Interstate 10), and I-710 (buses from southbound I-710 only).